Two new mobile apps are poised to revolutionize bar/bat mitzvah preparation, and possibly the whole practice of learning to chant Torah.

 While acknowledging that the apps will likely be most popular for bar/bat mitzvah preparation, Neiss said he hopes they will also encourage more adult Jews to learn trope so they can participate more fully in their synagogues.

 Before starting the PocketTorah project, Neiss, the academic director of technology and media services at the Upper West Side's Rodeph Sholom School, and Rabbi Schwartz, the director of digital engagement and learning for the Jewish Theological Seminary, teamed up on MediaMidrash, a YouTube-like platform where Jewish educators can share Israeli and Jewish videos and related lesson plans.
-(Behrman House Publishers purchased it last year, and has incorporated it into its Online Learning Center.)
+(Behrman House Publishers purchased it last year, and has incorporated it into its Online MA Center.)

 The two - Neiss, who is 28, refers to himself as the "coding monkey," whereas 30-year-old Rabbi Schwartz is the "project management ninja" - met in 2009, when both were fellows in Jewish social entrepreneurship incubator PresenTense.